JonKing93/Github-Tutorial-Workshop/workshop/07-merge.md

 </pre>

 </div>
-would cause a merge conflict because they both edit the jalapenos line.
+would cause a merge conflict because they both edit the jalapeno line in different ways.

 To resolve a merge conflict, choose a desired version of the line and copy it into the other branch.